khtb/qemu_cortexM/README.md

 # ARM Cortex-M4 (QEMU)

 Small bare-metal C project for Cortex-M4.
-Runs in QEMU so you can develop and test without hardware.
+Runs in QEMU

 Build and run: